mahdiabolghasemi/LLM-vs.-Humans-Forecasting/readme.txt

 - The datasets underwent pre-processing, including outlier removal and data cleaning, to prepare them for analysis.
 - The pre-processed datasets are saved in STATA .dta format.
 - Access to the data is provided via https://urldefense.com/v3/__https://github.com/mahdiabolghasemi/LLM-vs.-Humans-Forecasting__;!!NVzLfOphnbDXSw!FWhuAInYW0Bl_4QHXga9erPj_FTD5LVqYYMp6dxLz01_-k-Cy3slW8AwpKdgCj57IqMCIMk7GLYF6MoABh1BxRkI7k4$ , with details on the origin of the datasets documented within the repository.
+- df.rds is the data used for generating Appendix C. This data is read through appendixCE.R file.
+The code conducts all necessary pre-processing for generating the final tables.
+- experiment_dataset.csv is the data used for generating Appendix E table.
+This data is called in appendixCE.R.
+The code conducts all necessary pre-processing for generating the final tables.

 Code to Run for Producing Specific Tables and Figures:
 - A data-analysis_code.do file has been provided, which contains all the necessary code to produce the specific tables and figures presented in the paper.
 - The data-analysis_code.do file includes clear instructions and annotations, detailing the sequence of commands required to replicate each table and figure.
 - Users should execute the data-analysis_code.do file in STATA to generate the results as presented.
+- To generate the tables in Appendix C and E, please run the appendixCE.R code.

 Type of Computer Used for Running the Experiment and Expected Runtime: